rkoeninger/ShenScript/docs/interop.rst

 .. function:: js.bitwise.not : number --> number

-   Checks argument is a number and then applies the JavaScript :code:`~` operator.
+   Checks argument is a number and then applies the JavaScript :js:`~` operator.

    :param number X: A Shen number.
    :returns:        A Shen number.

 .. function:: js.bitwise.and : number --> number --> number

-   Checks arguments are numbers and then applies the JavaScript :code:`&` operator.
+   Checks arguments are numbers and then applies the JavaScript :js:`&` operator.

    :param number X: A Shen number.
    :param number Y: A Shen number.